FAQs

 When is the best time to go on a photo safari?

 All Blackwood Safaris dates take into consideration temperatures, expected weather for the season, and the concentration of photogenic wildlife.
-We intentionally plan our scheduled trip dates so you have the best chance of getting great photos everywhere we go.
+We intentionally plan our scheduled trip dates so you have the best chance of incredible wildlife watching and getting great photos everywhere we go.

 Let us know what you really want to see and experience, and we’ll recommend the best safari for your goals.